Mini Cricket Rules

 About Cricket - Milan 16 image by fotoliamemberN from Fotolia.com

 Mini-cricket is a variation of regular cricket designed for children between the ages of six of and eight.
 Mini-cricket rules are designed to be shorter than regular cricket matches to account for the abilities and attention spans of younger players.
 The rules for this variation of cricket explain scoring methods, length of matches, regulations for the composition of teams and more.

 Rules for Teams

-According to the South Eastern Junior Cricket Association (SEJCA) rules for mini-cricket, teams should consist of eight players per side.
-Players must be younger than 8 years at midnight on Aug.
-31 of the year of registration to qualify for mini-cricket.
-Any players beyond 8 must be registered as reserve players who are played on a rotating basis each week.
+According to the SEJCA rules for mini-cricket teams should consist of eight players per side.
+Players must be younger than eight years at midnight on August 31st of the year of registration to qualify for Mini-Cricket.
+Any players beyond eight must be registered as reserve players who are played on a rotating basis each week.